-The GDPR is the General Data Protection Regulation which will replace the Data Protection Act when it comes into force on 25th May 2018.
+The GDPR is the General Data Protection Regulation which replaced the Data Protection Act when it came into force on 25th May 2018.
 It's purpose is to ensure that organisations have strict policies and practices in place for managing and handling personal data.
-In light of the coming changes in data protection regulation, we have been conducting a full audit of our processes.
+In light of the changes in data protection regulation, we have conducted a full audit of our processes.

 ✔ In the majority of cases, we do not store personal data about pupils that we are photographing.
 Exceptions and how we deal with them, are detailed below

 ✔ If you have any questions about Tempest and the GDPR, please contact our data protection team